algolia/algoliasearch-netlify/README.md

 ### I want to extract more information from my webpages

 While the Crawler is extremely customisable, the plugin is currently restricted to a default extraction strategy.
-If you believe we have missed something or you would want to have more control, please reach out
+If you believe we have missed something or you would want to have more control, please share your feedback in our [Discourse](https://discourse.algolia.com/c/netlify/28)

 ### Can I build my own UI